TIME AND LOCATION: Tuesday, Thursday, 2:00-3:15pm, Astronomy 265

 Extragalactic Astronomy and Cosmology by Peter Schneider (Springer) (PS)

 Note, you can find Errata for B&M and S&G

-COURSE CONTENT : The pair of classes, 5630 & 5640 (formerly 553 & 554), aim to survey extragalactic astronomy at a level suitable for graduate and senior undergraduate astronomy students.
+COURSE CONTENT : The pair of classes, 5630 & 5640 (formerly 553 & 554), aim to survey extragalactic astronomy and cosmology at a level suitable for graduate and senior undergraduate astronomy students.

 A more specific list of the 20 topics we shall cover is given in the Course Outline Page.

 PREREQUISITES : Some astronomy, physics and math background will be assumed, comparable to ASTR 1220/2120, MATH 1310/1320/3255/3251 and PHYS 1610/1620/2610/2620.
 However, since one aim of this course is to touch on many topics, we will not have time to develop any topic in great mathematical or physical depth.
 Consequently, I am hoping that the course will be relatively accessible (for example, keen 3rd or 4th year undergraduates should be able to do fine).

 Some homework problems require modest familiarity with a programming language (e.g. Fortran, C, IDL, Python).
 Mathematica, while useful for a number of things, isn't really suited to some of the problems.

 REQUIREMENTS : There are two requirements for completing this course.